InstaEncouragements Building a worldwide online community of encouragers encouraging others in the faith of Jesus Christ. Join the movement!

 Wedding Planner cover

-It's almost wedding planning season for a lot of people out there.
+It's may be wedding planning season for a lot of people out there.
 Maybe you are one of those people.
-If you are, BLESS YOU HEART!
+If you are, BLESS YOUR HEART!!!
 I hope this little planner might be a help to you.

-So what kind of plans are you making to live intentionally?
+So what kind of plans are you making to live intentionally today?

 Please Share